Guide for Submitting a Complaint

-A person accused may only appeal resolutions that are permanent in nature (such as expulsions).
+A person accused may appeal all the resolutions.
 A person who files a complaint may only appeal the resolutions of the Ethics Committee if they provide new information to support their request for reconsideration.
 To request the review of a decision, please contact the Ethics Committee.

 C. Handling malicious complaints

 When completing the complaint form, the complainant declares that the information included therein is true, complete, and accurate.
 If it is proven that this was not the case and/or that a malicious or fabricated complaint was submitted, the person who submitted the complaint may be penalized by the Ethics Committee.